Bringing transparency, accountability, and your voice to the DNC.

 - Immediately uploaded pictures to social media of every written vote he's taken at the DNC for full transparency of his votes

-- Released voter rolls detailing how every DNC Member voted on every written ballot, including DNC Chair and all the officer positions, superdelegate reform, and a climate change debate
+- Released voter rolls detailing how every DNC Member voted on every written ballot, including DNC Chair and other officer positions, superdelegate reform, and a climate change debate

 A historic winning campaign for the Democratic National Committee